Jang Min-gyu: Career

+Jang Min-gyu was born in Gangseo District, Seoul.
 Jang Min-gyu begin first youth career with Bupyeong High School, when entered to Hanyang University.
 In 2019, he was selected for the first time to the South Korea national under-23 football team, which is aiming to qualify for the 2020 Olympics in Tokyo.

-Jang Min-gyu begin first professional career with JEF United Chiba in 2020.
+On 18 December 2019, Jang Min-gyu was abroad to Japan for the first time and begin first professional career with JEF United Chiba from the 2020 season.
 He leave from the club in 2022 after three years at Chiba.
 On 7 December 2022, Jang Min-gyu officially transfer to J2 club, Machida Zelvia for upcoming 2023 season.
+On 8 January 2025, Machida announce that would be leaving the team to complete procedures and preparations for transferring to an overseas club.
+Eight days later in same year, Jang Min-gyu announcement officially return to South Korea and transfer to K League 1 club, Jeju SK for the 2025 season.